raowaqasakram/proposal-genius-api/README.md

 # Proposal Genius

 Proposal Genius is a Spring Boot web application that provides an API endpoint for generating job proposals and cover letters for freelancing platforms like Upwork.
+[Complete Article](https://raowaqasakram.hashnode.dev/create-freelance-job-proposals-and-cover-letters-with-the-help-of-openai-and-docker-free)

 ## Usage